Aniket1998/aniket1998.github.io/index.md

 ## Fun

-I enjoy cooking.
-I play a lot of video games and love theorizing abiut videogame lore.
-I also have a thing for Evangelion and Twin Peaks lore.
-I like Kafka and Cioran.
+I like to cook, talk about videogame lore, Evangelion, Kafka and Cioran.